ashiina/aws-lambda-cloudwatch-slack/README.md

-# lambda-cloudwatch-slack
+# Coco Slack Alarm

-Amazon Lambda to receive alerts from CloudWatch and post to Slack.
+Amazon Lambda that receive alarm notifications from CloudWatch and posts to Slack.

 ## What is This?

-It's an Amazon lambda script that receives data from Amazon CloudWatch via, then posts that result over to Slack.
-Just configure the javascript file and set it in Lambda, then you are good to go.
+It's an Amazon lambda script that receives data from Amazon CloudWatch via an SNS topic, then posts that result over to Slack.
+Just configure the JavaScript file and set it in Lambda, then you are good to go.

 ## How to Use
 ### Alarm configuration